cedonulfi/articliq/README.md

 - **Retrieve WordPress Author and Category IDs** to streamline the posting process.
 - **Automated Posting** of articles and images directly to WordPress, including setting the featured image.

+## Requirement

+- **Gemini API Key** you can get the Gemini API Key here: https://ai.google.dev/gemini-api/docs
+- **Cloudflare API token and Account ID** to use the REST API, you need your API token and Account ID.
+Click here: https://developers.cloudflare.com/workers-ai/get-started/rest-api/
+- **WordPress Web** with the access to your hosting control panel.

 ## Files

 1. **`article.php`** - Generates article titles and content using Gemini AI API.